 Do you want to draw flower doodles in your art journal but sometimes don’t have any inspiration or ideas?

-In order to get you going and inspire you, I’m sharing ideas on how to draw simple flowers and flower doodles so you can fill your art journal pages.
+In order to get you going and inspire you, I’m sharing ideas on how to draw simple flower doodles so you can fill your art journal pages.
 And of course, have fun!

 Supplies you’ll need for doodling flowers